What is an RCFE?

 These models of care help promote quality of life for hundreds of thousands of seniors and their families because services can be personalized to align with residents’ needs and preferences.
 And since those preferences and needs vary widely, there is no single blueprint.
 Variations in size, amenities, services, and pricing enable consumers to choose an environment that they consider attractive, a community that meets their needs, and pricing that works for them.

 Trained for Success

 Current law requires admission agreements to disclose pricing structures and reasons rates may go up.
 Communities must also provide written disclosure of their prior rate increase history for the past three years.
-In addition, current law also requires disclosure of the reasons for a rate increase, along with the amount of the increase, at least 60 days in advance.
+Disclosure of the reasons for a rate increase, along with the amount of the increase, are required at least 60 days in advance.
 These laws help ensure that consumers understand the cost of care and have adequate notice of changes.

 The Long-Term Care Ombudsman Program can inform consumers with questions or concerns about care services.
 Consumers may also take advantage of information provided by local Community Care Licensing offices.
 A phone call will provide a verbal review of licensing history at a specific community that a consumer may be considering.